marmelab/ra-auth-acl/README.md

 Provide a small ACL framework for [react-admin](https://github.com/marmelab/react-admin) to manage resources views access based on pre-defined roles.

+**Tip**: For a more complete solution for complex roles and permissions, check out [ra-rbac](https://marmelab.com/ra-enterprise/modules/ra-rbac).

 ## Getting Started

 ```bash